geronimoooooooo/log_analysis/README.md

 3. On which days did more than 1% of requests lead to errors?

 The python program will query the database "news".
-If you haven't yet created the database, please download the "newsdata.sql" from the course and use the following command in the command line "psql -d news -f newsdata.sql" to execute the statements in "newsdata.sql" and create the database "news".
+If you haven't yet created the database, please download the "newsdata.sql" from the course and use the following command in the command line <code>psql -d news -f newsdata.sql</code>
+to execute the statements in "newsdata.sql" and create the database "news".

 # How to run python script